Can Your City Afford Not to Read This?

 Lastly, from a health perspective, employers should be certain that employees are taking the provided leave time, whether it is sick, vacation or personal leave.
 It should not be an encouraged badge of honor for a sick employee to come to work.
 When this happens, sick employees will likely end up dealing with an illness for a longer period than they would have if rest were encouraged.
 Sick employees coming into the workplace also risk spreading the illness to their co-workers which can result in more employees being off from work.
 Studies also show that employees that take vacation leave on a regular basis are much more productive and less likely to become sick.
 As an employer be sure to communicate the details of the leave policies when hiring employees and as a reminder throughout the year, as well as encouraging managers to support and enforce the policies.

-For questions or sample leave policies contact Andrea Shindlebower Main, KLC Personnel Services Manager, or Courtney Risk Straw, Personnel Services Attorney.
+For questions or sample leave policies contact Andrea Shindlebower Main, KLC Personnel Services Manager.